 Evolving from work to date, the recommendations have been identified that can have a positive impact on not just controlled substance prescribing and opioid misuse, but also on controlling medication costs and supporting prescriber decision making.
 Please see Appendix 2 for detailed recommendations.
+In support of funding options specifically leveraging potential MMIS funding available, having Medicaid access to PDMP data is critical in supporting infrastructure, integration and access.
 The summary recommendations are: